Dudley coal mine

 Discover - Investigate - Learn

-For many thousands of years the Awabakal people lived in this area.
-Known as the 'Lake Macquarie tribe', the coastal strip south of Newcastle provided important resources.
+For many thousands of years the Awabakal people have lived in this area.
+The coastal strip south of Newcastle provided important resources.

 Dudley was occupied by colonists early in the nineteenth century, after the discovery of coal.
 The present football oval was the site of a mine head and relics such as the chitter dump are still able to be observed today.